1. You are a volunteer

 5. Role description and details

-It is important that you only perform the tasks in this role description and that you follow the instructions of (insert volunteer manager’s name and contact details) and Bayside Community Emergency Relief Inc staff.
+It is important that you only perform the tasks in this role description and that you follow the instructions of Deb and Bayside Community Emergency Relief Inc main team members.

 If you are unsure whether a particular task or work is authorised, please do not hesitate to talk to your contact person.